-For example, suppose your IEP ended August 6, 2016, and you delayed Medicare Part B enrollment until the Medicare General Enrollment Period (January 1-March 31) in 2018.
-This would only include one full 12-month period of delay, so in this case you’d pay a 10% penalty on top of your Medicare Part B premium — but you’d pay this penalty for as long as you’re enrolled in Medicare.
+For example, suppose your IEP ended August 6, 2017, and you delayed Medicare Part B enrollment until the Medicare General Enrollment Period (January 1-March 31) in 2020.
+This would only include one full 12-month period of delay, so in this case you’d pay a 10% penalty on top of your Medicare Part B premium — but you’d pay this penalty for as long as you’re enrolled in Medicare Part B.

 Medicare Part D